Basilica of Notre-Dame des Enfants: History

 It was built between 1869 and 1879 in grand Gothic style to replace the ruined 16th-century church.
 Father Ducros, the newly appointed Dean of Châteauneuf-sur-Cher, wrote to all the parishes asking the children for donations towards the building.
-The story goes that one little girl living in Semur-en-Brionnais wrote asking that the new church be named Our Lady of the Children and it is the only church in France to be called this.
+The story goes that one little girl living in Semur-en-Brionnais wrote asking that the new church be named Our Lady of the Children.
+It is the only church in France to be called this.

 In 1861, Father Jacques-Marie Ducros, priest of the Roman Catholic Archdiocese of Bourges, new parish priest, discovered a parish church in very poor condition.
-Eager to rebuild the building, the idea came to him to appeal to the generosity of children, throughout France.
-To his surprise, a young girl sends him her offering and her congratulations for having wanted the new shrine to be dedicated to Our Lady of the Children.
+Eager to rebuild the building, the idea came to him to appeal to the generosity of children throughout France.
+To his surprise, a young girl sent him her offering and her congratulations for having wanted the new shrine to be dedicated to Our Lady of the Children.
 The Blessed Virgin, invoked under this title, will take pleasure in filling childhood with the most abundant graces.
 The project was reoriented and donations flowed.
-The new church project would not have seen the light of day without the active collaboration of Brother Hariolf (Pierre Fayolle), director of the free school for boys of Châteauneuf-sur-Cher, of the congregation of de La Salle Brothers, passionate for architecture and construction.
-He supervised the construction works and brought this considerable site to completion.
+The new church project would not have survived without the active collaboration of Brother Hariolf (Pierre Fayolle), director of the free school for boys of Châteauneuf-sur-Cher, of the congregation of de La Salle Brothers, passionate for architecture and construction.
+He supervised the construction works and brought this site to completion.

 Exterior

-Is built on top of the hill and is an amazing structure of flying buttresses, pinnacles, spires, carving, statues, gargoyles.
-It is built from the local very pale tufa stone.
-The nave is very tall with lower roofs on the chancel and ambulatory.
-Entry is up steps to the west door which has statues everywhere, bishops, saints, martyrs.
-Vincent de Paul, Jean-Baptiste de La Salle, Anthony of Padua, James the Great, Aloysius Gonzaga, Germaine Cousin, Saint Osmund, Saint Lawrence, Louis IX of France, John Berchmans, Thérèse d'Avila, Stanislas Kostka, Saint Blaise.
+It is built on top of the hill and is an amazing structure of flying buttresses, pinnacles, spires, carvings, statues and gargoyles.
+It is built from the local tufa stone.
+The nave is very tall, with lower roofs on the chancel and ambulatory.
+The entry is up steps to the west door, which has statues on it such as bishops, saints, martyrs like Vincent de Paul, Jean-Baptiste de La Salle, Anthony of Padua, James the Great, Aloysius Gonzaga, Germaine Cousin, Saint Osmund, Saint Lawrence, Louis IX of France, John Berchmans, Thérèse d'Avila, Stanislas Kostka and Saint Blaise.

 Interior

 Nave and choir

-The inside of the church is huge.
-There are tall elegant fluted pillars with pointed arches and a small carved frieze at the top of the pillars.
+The inside of the church is big.
+There are tall fluted pillars with pointed arches and a small carved frieze at the top of the pillars.
 Above is arcading with round pillars, round arches and windows above.
 The ceiling is vaulted with roof bosses.
 At the back of the south aisle is a stone font.
-Three pillars support a very ornate carved spire with pinnacles above the font.
+Three pillars support a carved spire with pinnacles above the font.
 The ambulatory is separated from the choir by pillars and pointed arches.
-It has three apses each with an altar.
+It has three apses, each with an altar.
 The chancel has a crucifix on the walls and a painted statue of the Virgin surrounded by children.

-Under the windows in the aisles are massive carved Stations of the Cross in elaborate frames, each explaining where they are.
+Under the windows in the aisles are carved Stations of the Cross in elaborate frames, each explaining where they are.
 The rest of the walls are covered with small Ex-voto.
 The Stations of the Cross is manufactured by International Artistic Union of Vaucouleurs.